poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#

-: Why should we avoid attributes whose value will often be `NULL`{.sqlmysql}?
-Can the usage of `NULL`{.sqlmysql} be completely avoided?
+: Why should we avoid attributes whose value will often be `NULL`?
+Can the usage of `NULL` be completely avoided?

 Exercise +.#
 ~